Go Back

 Dough in loaf tins.

-• Loosely cover with plastic wrap and let it rise for at least 40 minutes but up to one hour, depending on the temperature of the room.
-The dough will rise above the edges of the loaf tin.
-This second rise is called proofing.
-It occurs after the bread is shaped.
-This shorter rise allows the dough to develop a little more volume and improves the final structure.
+• Loosely cover the top of the dough in the prepared loaf pan with plastic wrap and let it rise for at least 40 minutes but up to one hour, depending on the temperature of the room.
+The dough will rise above the rim of the pan.

 Dough in loaf tins.